John Mather (artist): Etchings

+Alongside his figurative and landscape prints, Mather produced numerous etchings of windswept tea-trees along Brighton Beach, before shifting after 1900 toward larger architectural and urban compositions.

+In the late 1890s he was the only artist in Australia formally teaching etching, and in 1900 he was described as a master of the medium.

+Mather was later associated with other notable etchers including John Shirlow, Victor Cobb and Lionel Lindsay.
+Shirlow was frequently described as the pioneer of Victorian etching, he himself disclaimed the title, pointing to the work of earlier practitioners including Mather.

+Similarly Cobb stated, "John Mather ... commenced to etch in Victoria in the early eighties.
+To him, and no one else, belongs the credit as the first to pioneer of the art in Victoria.
+He imported an expensive press and equipment from London, conducted classes, and did much for the progress of the art, and was an enthusiastic exponent on the copper plate, up to the time of his death, a few years ago."

 Death

 John Mather's grave with no memorial.
 In 2023 a small plaque was added with the words: Mr John Mather 1848 – 1916 The beauty of his Art endures.

-Mather died of diabetes at his home, Cadzow, South Yarra, Victoria on 18 February 1916; he was buried in the Cheltenham Pioneer Cemetery and lay in a grave with no memorial for more than 100 years.
+John Mather died of diabetes at his home, Cadzow, South Yarra, Victoria on 18 February 1916; he was buried in the Cheltenham Pioneer Cemetery and lay in a grave with no memorial for more than 100 years.

 Written just thirteen years after his death;

 The war claimed his only son and his daughter who was well known in Melbourne music circles, lives now in the United States.
 It is as if "the place thereof knoweth him no more " But how can an artist ever be forgotten as long as human eyes are irresistibly drawn to the quiet beauty of his pictures on the wall?

 In July 2023 a small plaque was placed on the grave simply stating:

 Mr John Mather 1848 – 1916 The beauty of his Art endures.

 The words, his Art endures, refers to his painting and etching but also the art he nurtured as a mentor, teacher and one of the founding fathers of art in Victoria.

-Loved, Lost and Found - The Art of John Mather
+The Mather collection

-Art historians and researchers, as well as recent exhibitions, are broadening the understanding of Australian art which has historically emphasised a few artists whilst marginalising other important artists and their work.

-John Mather was a landscape painter of considerable reputation during his lifetime.
-Together with artists such as David Davies and John Ford Paterson, John Mather was considered as significant as other now well known Australian plein air artists.
-However a little more than decade after his death he was almost forgotten.
+Following John Mather’s death, more than 130 works from his art collection were auctioned on 25 June 1919.
+Nearly 100 works of the 135 catalogued were sold, realising about £900.

+Shortly after the auction, his widow Jessie Mather departed Melbourne for Europe, travelling via London and Nice before continuing to New York.
+While in Wakefield, Rhode Island, she became ill and died there in August 1920.
+Her 1920 will and probate indicate that she still retained almost £340 of furniture and paintings.